 Q: When is the last date to join the Atal Pension Yojana Scheme?

-A: The Atal Pension Yojana Scheme does not have the last date to join.
+A: The Atal Pension Yojana Scheme does not have a last date to join.
 Submit your application before June 1st to join the scheme for the coming year.
 The scheme is renewed on June 1st every year.

 Q: What are the minimum and maximum age to join this scheme?